MaryGS/the-mj-stak/site/content/posts/01-hr-recruitment-challenge.md

 AI won't replace human recruiters.
 The judgment calls—cultural fit, growth potential, team dynamics—will always require human insight.
 But AI can ensure that when recruiters make those calls, they're choosing from a pool of genuinely qualified candidates, not whoever happened to use the right keywords.

-That's the vision behind HR Helper.
+That's the vision behind Candidex.
 That's why we built it.

 ---